MakeMHz/xbox-hd-plus/manual/Installation Manual for XboxHDMI (Xbox Revision 1.0 - 1.5).md

+# At this time we ask that users hold off on 1.0 installs!
+## We are currently investigating an issue to related to SOME revisions of the 1.0 motherboard.
+We've  narrowed down the issue and will be making it our top priority to have the guide updated to reflect the changes that may need to be done.

 # XboxHDMI Installation Guide
 ### Xbox Revision 1.0 -1.5

-# At this time we ask that users hold off on 1.0 installs.
-Currently investigating an issue to related to SOME revisions of the 1.0 motherboard..
-We've  narrowed down the issue and will be making it our top priority to have the guide updated to reflect the changes that may need to be done.

 - [Brief Overview](#brief-overview)
 - [Preperation](#preperation)